pomkos/cv/index.md

 - International Journal of Behavioral Nutrition and Physical Activity
   - *The relationship between cell phone use, physical and sedentary activity, and cardiorespiratory fitness in a sample of U.S. college students*

-## Awards
-`2020`
-- Graduate Student Abstract Award, *Brain Health Research Institute*, Kent, OH

-`2011-2012`
-- Graduated Cum Laude, *Kent State University*, Kent, OH
-- President's List, *Kent State University*, Kent, OH

-`2008-2011`
-- Dean's List, *Kent State University*, Kent, OH

 ## Teaching Experience

 `2017 - present`
+- Teaching assistant for Human Anatomy at Kent State University
-- Teaching assistant for Anatomy and Physiology I/II,
+- Teaching assistant for Anatomy and Physiology I/II at Kent State University
-  - Foundations in Biology, Human Anatomy at Kent State University
+- Teaching assistant for Foundations in Biology at Kent State University
 - NEOREMA instructor at Kent State University

 `2015 - 2017`